Parzival129/PiperChat/README.md

 * `node index.js`
 * open `localhost:8000/home` for the homepage or `localhost:8000` to go directly to the call interface

+* You can find a deployed version hosted on Heroku at https://piper-chat-video.herokuapp.com/

 ## Obtaining TURN/STUN credentials using Xiysys
 * Do not use the credentials provided
 * Go to https://xirsys.com/